rugbyprof/5303-Adv-Database/04b-MongoDB-Intro.md

 1. It was very easy to insert a `json object` (document) into the collection.
 2. None of the `documents` are have exactly the same structure.

+MongoDB isn't worried about having perfect table structures with normalized data split out into many tables with relationships.
+It's worried about getting "documents" of data without all the "joining" that happens in an RDBMS.
+That doesn't means you can't do joins in MongoDB, but it does mean I'm not going to cover it right now :)

+Finally....

+### Your Assignment

+- Using your code from